Krzyzyk33/CMD-AI-LOADER/README.md

 - **Support for multiple models simultaneously** - switching between local models without restarting the application.
 - **Performance profiling** - real-time viewing of generation time and RAM and CPU usage.
-- **Conversation history** - saving and reviewing previous sessions in the form of simple logs.
 - **Developer Tools mode** - viewing system prompts, tokens, and raw model responses.
 - **Integration with plugins/extensions** - the ability to add custom commands and actions performed by the AI.
 - **Support for audio and vision models** - speech and image support for compatible local models.